FixTweet/FxTwitter/README.md

 ## Translate Tweets

-Tweets in languages other than English will automagically be translated into English, with the original and translated text displayed as space allows.
+You can translate a tweet into any other supported language, with the original and translated text displayed as space allows.

-Want to translate to a language that isn't English?
-No trouble, just add any supported language 2-letter ISO code afterward, like so:
+Just append a tweet with its 2-letter language code.
+So for English, add `/en` at the end.

 ![](https://cdn.discordapp.com/attachments/165560751363325952/1000579738248675338/pxTwitter.png)